 Despite its magnificent size, the Udvar-Hazy Center is the type of museum where in two hours your kids can actually see everything.
 Once my kids got past the “awe” factor, though, they wished there were even more hands-on opportunities.
 As for me, I’m ready to go back and wander much more slowly through the spectacular century plus history of aviation.

-I am delighted the museum has reopened to bring an educational experience back to real life for our family.
-Despite the Airbus IMAX Theatre and four aerial simulators being closed, just being in this space with these aircraft is exhilirating.
+I look forward to the museum reopening to bring an educational experience back to real life for our family.
+Just being in this space with these aircraft is exhilirating.

 Make a Weekend at the Udvar-Hazy Center

-The museum is currently open daily from 10am to 5:30pm.
-Admission is free; visitors must make a reservation for timed entry so that the museum can control capacity and allow for social distancing.
+Plans for reopening include: daily schedule, free admission.
+Visitors must make a reservation for timed entry so that the museum can control capacity and allow for social distancing.
 Face masks covering the nose and mouth must be worn by all visitors ages 6 and older and are recommended for any visitors over age 2.

 For our family, this really could be the focus of a fun weekend away.
 Our favorite site for hotel bookings is Booking.com and there is a Fairfield Inn and a Home2 Suites nearby.
 Both are ear-marked for having stated safety policies to cope with the pandemic.
 Both hotels have indoor pools and have a room with two queen beds, including breakfast, starting at less than $100 per night.
 Alternatively, you can base your family in nearby Washington, D.C.

-Tips: Note that within the museum, food service is currently not available.
+Tips: Note that food service may not resume when the museum reopens.
 Picnic tables are right outside and there are many restaurants for takeout or outdoor dining nearby.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.